telexyz/engine/documents/_TKNZ.md

 Output: "Nguowif", "ơiii", "chaof", "nhé!"
 ```

-By doing all of this we respect Rule #1/ SYLLABLES are FIRST CLASS Citizen.
-By respecting Rule-#1, we build syllable vocab, and prepare input data the next phrase.
+By doing all of this we respect Rule #1/ that makes "SYLLABLES are FIRST CLASS Citizens" so we can build a syllable vocab, and prepare input data the next phrase.

 ## Phrase-2: Word-boundary-Split for `Others` token